Inverse Entropic Optimal Transport Solves Semi-supervised Learning via Data Likelihood Maximization: Experimental Illustrations

 \textbf{Setup.} Initially, the problem was formulated as the prediction and uncertainty estimation of the air temperature at a specific time and location.
-We expand this task to the probabilistic prediction of all meteorological features, thereby reducing reliance on measurement equipment in remote and difficult-to-access locations, e.g. the Polar regions (see Appendix \ref{app:weather_pred_details}).
+We expand this task to the probabilistic prediction of all meteorological features, thereby reducing reliance on measurement equipment in remote and difficult-to-access locations, e.g. the Polar regions.

 \textbf{Metrics and baselines}.
-We evaluate the performance of our approach by calculating the \textit{log-likelihood} on the test target features.
+We evaluate the performance of our approach by calculating the \textit{log-likelihood} (LL) on the test target features.
 A natural baseline for this task is a probabilistic model that maximizes the likelihood of the target data.
-Thus, we implement an MLP that learns to predict the parameters of a mixture of Gaussians and is trained on the paired data only via the log-likelihood optimization \eqref{eq:loss_MLE}.
-We also compare with semi-supervised log-likelihood methods CGMM (SS) and CondNF (SS).
+Thus, we implement an MLP that learns to predict the parameters of a mixture of Gaussians and is trained on the paired data only via the LL optimization \eqref{eq:loss_MLE}.
+We also compare with semi-supervised LL methods CGMM (SS) and CondNF (SS).
 For completeness, we also add standard generative models.
 These models are trained using the available paired and unpaired data.
 Note that GAN models do not provide the density estimation and log-likelihood can not be computed for them.
-Therefore, we report Conditional Fréchet Distance: for each test $x$, we compute the Fréchet distance \cite[Eq.
-6]{heusel2017gans} between predicted and true features $y$, then average over all test inputs.
+Therefore, we report Conditional Fréchet Distance (CFD): for each test $x$, we compute the FID \citep[Eq.
+6]{heusel2017gans} between predicted and true features $y$, then average over $x$.

-\textbf{Results.} The results are presented in Tables~\ref{exps:weather_prediction} and ~\ref{exps:weather_prediction_fid}.
-Result of Table~\ref{exps:weather_prediction} demonstrate that increasing the number of paired and unpaired data samples leads to improved test \textit{log-likelihood}, which highlights the impact of the objective that employs both paired and unpaired data.
-Moreover, the proposed approach outperforms the baseline solution, which shows that even in problems where the paired data plays a key role for accurate predictions, incorporating the unpaired data can give an advantage.
-Additionally, the results in Table~\ref{exps:weather_prediction_fid} confirm that our approach produces samples closer to the true distributions compared to the other baselines.
+\textbf{Discussion.} Tables~\ref{exps:weather_prediction} and~\ref{exps:weather_prediction_fid} summarize our findings.
+From Table~\ref{exps:weather_prediction}, the main observation is that even a small amount of unpaired data leads to substantial performance gains, underscoring the effectiveness of our semi-supervised formulation.
+Furthermore, Table~\ref{exps:weather_prediction_fid} shows that our method obtains the best LL and is statistically competitive on CFD; CGMM (SS) attains a slightly lower CFD within overlapping uncertainty.
+For more \uline{detailed discussion} regarding low-data regimes, see Appendix~\ref{app:weather_pred_details}.